This was a significant year for SOL as we celebrated 25 years of collaboration, and solidarity with the people of Ocotal.

 We hosted several events and social gatherings to mark this anniversary.

-Swindon Ocotal Link (SOL) decided to bring to an end its charitable and fundraising status.
+Swindon Ocotal Link (SOL) decided to bring to an end its registered charity status.

 We began 33 years ago as the Central American Study Group to raise awareness of the plight of people living in Central America.
 Later, we became the Thamesdown Nicaragua Link Association.
 When the Borough Council set up a twinning link with Ocotal, Nicaragua, and when the Borough became a unitary authority, we were the first community organisation to adopt Swindon in its title, which became Swindon Ocotal Link.